 The other main factor contributing to the high rate of monetary growth has been the growth of bank lending to the private sector.
-This has fluctuated markedly from month to month but over the last 3 months has averaged about £700 million This level can be expected to fall in due course a month. from the changes in interest rates earlier in the year / and with the decline in the level of economic activity\7, although its timing is difficult to predict.
+This has fluctuated markedly from month to month but over the last 3 months has averaged about £700 millic a month.
+This level can be expected to fall in due course from the changes in interest rates earlier in the year [ and with the decline in the level of economic activity_7, although its timing is difficult to predict.